Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 You can support through volunteering, donations and sponsorship opportunities.

-Volunteers are needed throughout the event by helping assemble the wall when it arrives, to work at the event site during its stay and to disassemble the wall before it departs to its next location.
+Volunteers are needed throughout the event by helping assemble the wall when it arrives, to work at the event site during its stay and to disassemble The Wall before it departs to its next location.